مدلیابی روابط بین هیجانات، سرمایه روانشناختی و بهزیستی عاطفی وابسته به شغل در معلمان

 عنوان مقاله [English]

-Modeling Relationships Between Teacher Emotions, Psychological Capital And Job-Related Affective Well-Being In Teachers
+Modeling Relationships Between Teacher Emotions, Psychological Capital and Job-Related Affective Well-Being in Teachers

 نویسندگان [English]

-• ali khodaei 1
+• Ali Khodaei 1

 • Shirin Moezzodini 2